rodekruis/Flood_impact_models/ProjectDescription.md

 ## 6. Future improvements:

 - Use the GloFAS dataset instead or in addition to the rainfall dataset or try to find other data which could be useful to predict flood impact.
-- Use the mean rainfall per catchment area of a district instead of the mean rainfall per district to create the RAIN variables (see elaborate explanation for this at paragraph ‘Extra’s ’.
+- Use the mean rainfall per catchment area of a district instead of the mean rainfall per district to create the RAIN variables (see elaborate explanation for this at paragraph ‘Extra’.
 - Try to collect more and/or more accurate impact data.
 - Create the total impact variable not only based on findings in the data, but also based on expertise knowledge.
 - Split the total impact variable in for example four impact variables: impact related to people, impact related to houses, impact related to infrastructure and impact related to economics and make separate predictions for those 4 variables (this improvement can only be done after there is collected more and more accurate impact data).